What Is a Focus Group? And Will Your Small Business Benefit from One?

 A focus group involves having potential purchasers come together to experience something, guided by a moderator who can set the stage and ask questions targeted to a potential real-life experience.
 Each member of the group then shares their opinions, criticisms and other feedback about the experience by answering the same set of questions posed by an interviewer.

+A focus group can be an effective way for small businesses to conduct market research as part of the creation of a marketing plan.
 For example, a focus group can involve having a set of potential clients walk through one of your email marketing campaigns, and then answer questions about their experience in order to help you learn about the effectiveness and potential problems with the campaign before you implement it.

 You can organize, manage and conduct a focus group yourself, or hire a firm to manage the process for you.